 Introducing Salad Money

-At Salad Money, we specialise in providing small short-term loans to NHS and public sector workers who might struggle to get credit elsewhere.
+At Salad Money, we specialise in providing small short-term loans to employed people across the UK who might struggle to get credit elsewhere.
 We’re fully regulated by the Financial Conduct Authority (FCA) and give our customers full control over their data - meaning that they can opt out of sharing their financial information with us at any time.

-With a 5-star rating on Trustpilot, we are a popular choice for NHS and public sector workers looking for a fast and safe way to secure an affordable loan for their immediate and most urgent needs.
+With a 5-star rating on Trustpilot, we are a popular choice for key workers looking for a fast and safe way to secure an affordable loan for their immediate and most urgent needs.

-Apply online now or contact a member of our team via webchat, email, or telephone to learn more.
+Apply online now or contact a member of our team via livechat, email, or telephone to learn more.
 No hard or soft credit checks will be required if you do decide to apply.